Solar in Lexington, KY: 2026 Cost, Savings & Payback

 What is the solar payback period in Lexington?

-The average solar payback period in Lexington is approximately 12.7 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $11,795.
+The average solar payback period in Lexington is approximately 18.1 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $32,757 before subtracting installation cost.

 Does Lexington have net metering?